Back To Blog

 Non-exempt employees and those whose jobs are funded by federal grants, however, will not be affected by the pay cuts.

 Both non-exempt and exempt employees, nevertheless, could be asked to absorb additional job responsibilities due to the cutbacks.
 In addition, merit increases, hiring, and non-essential purchasing, and travel will be suspended.
-The College will also significantly curtail the hiring of temporary and contract employees.
+The HBCU in Atlanta will also significantly curtail the hiring of temporary and contract employees.

 Thomas said that the cuts are necessary for the future stability of Morehouse, the nation’s only historically black college focused on educating men.
 The first phase of the reduction plan will save the College $3.4 million.
 Academic programs will be evaluated for consolidation by a faculty-led team in the next phase of the plan.
 Changes will not affect the quality of instruction or student services, Thomas said.